 Santa Cruz High School is the only school in the area using the Excel Block Schedule.
-Under this model, students take three ninety-minute classes each day for eighteen weeks in the fall, and three different classes for eighteen weeks in the spring.
+Under this model, students take three or four ninety-minute classes each day for eighteen weeks in the fall, and three or four different classes for eighteen weeks in the spring.
 The ninety-minute classes,which meet daily over the eighteen weeks, are equivalent to year-long classes in the more traditional two-semester system.
 This system allows students to concentrate on three courses instead of six, providing more time for concentrated study in any given subject.
-Freshman and sophomore students have the option of selecting a fourth class each semester.
-Specific fourth class options are also available for juniors and seniors.
 This intensive block system was implemented at SCHS in 1995to provide more opportunities to students and to enhance student success.
 This program has proven to be highly effective throughout the nation, California and here at SCHS.

 Use the following links to obtain more information about the Excel Schedule: